Research and Evaluation Department

-- The California Healthy Kids Survey (CHKS) and School Climate Survey (SCS) provides a comprehensive, data-driven, decision-making process to guide efforts to improve school climate, learning supports, and engagement, as well as identify and increase quality of health, prevention, and youth development programs.
+California Healthy Kids Survey (CHKS) and California School Staff Survey (CSSS) provide a comprehensive, data-driven decision-making process to guide efforts to improve school climate, learning supports, and engagement, as well as to identify and increase quality of health, prevention, and youth development programs.

-- Insure that instruction across the District is aligned to the adopted Common Core State Standards and standards based core curriculum.
+- Ensure that instruction across the District is aligned to the adopted Common Core State Standards and standards-based core curriculum.

 - Inform teachers and administrators about student progress and effectiveness of instruction and materials.

 - Provide disaggregated student performance data to teachers and administrators to make decisions that will improve teaching and learning.

 - Assist in the monitoring of individual student progress in the core academic curriculum.

 - Provide data to identify under-served students who need intervention and support services

 - Illuminate Data and Assessment (DnA) is an online data management system for collecting, creating, scoring, reporting and analyzing formative, benchmark, and state-mandated assessments.
 It also supports progress monitoring of student achievement aligned to Common Core State Standards (CCSS).
 It helps school districts meet the state and federal testing and reporting requirements, empowers teachers to modify instruction based on assessment results, and provides data that school and district administrators can use to plan appropriate professional development and support.